 - Prevent the use of epinephrine in injections and its undesirable side effects (dizziness, headache, racing heart, sweating, etc.)

-According to the CDC, 1 in 3 adults in the United States has high blood pressure—about 75 million people—but only half of them have their high blood pressure under control.
+May 2017 update from the CDC: According to the CDC, 1 in 3 adults in the United States has high blood pressure—about 75 million people.
 Prevention and control of high blood pressure are necessary to mitigate the risk of heart disease (which includes heart attacks and strokes), the leading cause of death in the United States and around the world.

 The CDC has stated that “high blood pressure is the single most important treatable risk factor for stroke.
 Preventing, diagnosing and controlling it through lifestyle changes and medicine is critical to reducing strokes.”